snip/seeyou_competition_scripts/README.md

 Type: record

-Basic information about taskpoint and leg
+Basic information about taskpoint which defines the task.
+Note that in Assigned Area Tasks these are not the optimal points which pilot achieved, but the points which define the task.

+Typical use: Distance_to_next_TP_center := Task.TaskPoint[i].d; where i is a running integer in a loop.

 | Entry         | Description                           | Unit | Remarks |
 | ------------- | ------------------------------------- | ---- | ------- |